POptUS/IBCDFO/README.md

 ## License

-All code included in ORBIT is open source, with the particular form of license contained in the top-level subdirectories.
-If such a subdirectory does not contain a LICENSE file, then it is automatically licensed as described in the otherwise encompassing ORBIT [LICENSE](/LICENSE).
+All code included in IBCDFO is open source, with the particular form of license contained in the top-level subdirectories.
+If such a subdirectory does not contain a LICENSE file, then it is automatically licensed as described in the otherwise encompassing IBCDFO [LICENSE](/LICENSE).

 ## Resources